-Help at the holidays - Tens of thousands of families receive assistance every year.
+Free help at the holidays - Tens of thousands of families receive assistance every year.
 During Christmas, there may be free toys for a child, gift certificates or emergency food boxes.
 Harris County charities also offer additional support at other key times, such as Thanksgiving meals and visitors to the elderly in Houston.
-Locate Houston and Harris County Christmas programs.
+Locate Houston and Harris County free holiday and Christmas programs.

-Career and Recovery Resources, Inc. administers an Employment Programs that help participants prepare for entry into the job market, improve their skills, identify employment opportunities, and learn job retention techniques.
-In addition, Career Counseling services offers educational and vocational guidance.
+- Career and Recovery Resources, Inc. administers an Employment Programs that help participants prepare for entry into the job market.
+It will help people improve their skills, identify employment opportunities, and learn job retention techniques.
+In addition, free Career Counseling services offers educational and vocational guidance.
 They also help people get free computers, access to the internet or a cell phone.
 The address is 2525 San Jacinto St, Houston, TX 77002, or call (713) 754-7000.

 Legacy Community Health Services, Inc. is a health clinic that will provide free, no-cost or low-cost healthcare services to over 20,000 men, women and children each year.
 They help with an extensive list of medical conditions and health care needs.
 The uninsured, patients on Medicaid and low-income can get free services.
 Call them at (713) 830-3000.
 The location is 1415 California St, Houston, TX 77006.

-If you do not have health insurance, the San Jose Clinic is the only clinic in the Houston Texas area that is dedicated to providing free medical care to the uninsured.
-Over 1.1 million people in the county do not have health insurance, so the demand for its services in very high.
+If you do not have health insurance, the San Jose Clinic is the main clinic in the Houston Texas area that is dedicated to providing free medical care to the uninsured.
 There are some income guidelines as well in order to be eligible.
 Patients of the clinic are able to receive free medical, pharmacy, dental, medications and other social services.
 Call the clinic at 713-228-9411, or read more on free medical care.

-Patients who can’t afford to pay for medical or hospital bills can also turn to the Houston based Good Neighbor Healthcare Center provides medical and dental to the low-income, immigrants, kids and others..
+Houston based Good Neighbor Healthcare Center provides medical and dental to the low-income, immigrants, kids and others..
 Dial 713-529-3597 for an appointment or to learn more.
 No patient is turned away, no matter their income.
 A sliding fee scale is in place for those on a limited income.
 Receive access to general health care, dental services, behavioral health, optometry, and other free health care.
 The address is 190 Heights Blvd, Houston, TX 77007.

 Shalom Health Ministry, which can be called at (713) 454-6474 and is located on Broadway Street in Houston, provides patients of all ages with primary health care and immunizations.
 Charges and expenses due by the patient will be based on a sliding scale.
 A registration fee needs to be paid though.

-People without insurance or any other source of money for paying for treatment may be able to get medical care from Christ Clinic.
+Christ Clinic will help people without insurance or any other source of money for paying for treatment.
+They may be able to get medical care, medications, exams, telehealth and more.
 They provide dental care to those without insurance or the means to pay for medical services.
-(281) 391-0190, or more on 25722 Kingsland Blvd #111, Katy, TX 77494.
+Dial (281) 391-0190, or more on 25722 Kingsland Blvd #111, Katy, TX 77494.

 Harris County Hospital District is a public health clinic that offers medical care on a sliding fee scale.
 The community clinic provides primary health care, pharmacy and medications, podiatry, nutrition and health education, and social service referrals.
 Phone (281) 837-2700.
 More on prescription medications.